NVIDIA-Merlin/HugeCTR/docs/hugectr_layer_book.md

 Parameter:

 * `leading_dim`: Integer, the innermost dimension of the output tensor.
 It must be the multiple of the total number of input elements.
 If it is unspecified, n_slots * num_elems (see below) is used as the default leading_dim.
+* `time_step`: Integer, the second dimension of the 3D output tensor.
+It must be the multiple of the total number of input elements and must be defined with leading_dim.
 * `selected`: Boolean, whether to use the selected mode for the `Reshape` layer.
 The default value is False.
 * `selected_slots`: List[int], the selected slots for the `Reshape` layer.
 It will be ignored if `selected` is False.
 The default value is [].